 Chalk and Soot, 2014

-There’s a good reason why Chalk and Soot, a collaboration by John Heginbotham and Brooklyn Rider’s Colin Jacobsen, looked right at home in the Doris Duke Theatre.
-That’s because much of the work had been created in this very space as part of the Pillow’s Creative Development Residency program.
-See how it turned out!
+There’s a good reason why Chalk and Soot, a collaboration by John Heginbotham and Brooklyn Rider’s Colin Jacobsen, looked right at home in the Doris Duke Theatre—because much of the work had been created in this very space as part of a residency.

 ETM: The Initial Approach, 2014

-Sizzling hot tap artist Michelle Dorrance also choreographed a new work during a Creative Development Residency at the Pillow.
+Michelle Dorrance also choreographed a new work during a Pillow residency.
 With collaborator Nicholas Van Young, Dorrance previewed a bold new concept known as ETM, a tap derivitive of the term EDM (for electronic dance music), using the dancers’ own taps to create a complex new sound score live in performance.

 Mark Morris Dance Group

-Justly celebrated for his insistence on live music for all of his company’s appearances, Mark Morris has a distinctive musical sensibility.
+Justly celebrated for his insistence on live music for all of his company’s appearances, Mark Morris has a distinctive musical sensibility (explored in this online essay).
 His works are firmly rooted in the music that inspires him, and this excerpt from Crosswalk demonstrates just how closely aligned the sights and sounds of a dance performance can be.